sniclasj/milestone-one-2.0/README.md

 ### Content

-- XXX
+- I utilised and modified the following code (https://stackoverflow.com/questions/12393382/positioning-text-relative-to-an-image-when-the-image-size-changes) to ensure the content overlayed on the image would re-size relative to the screensize/viewport.
+I also contacted the tutor support team to get this code to work correctly.
-- The text for the Home page was taken from Wikipedia Article A
+- I utilised and modified the following code to create a placeholder for my dropdown list on the Join Us page (https://stackoverflow.com/questions/5805059/how-do-i-make-a-placeholder-for-a-select-box)
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- I populated the 'action' section of my form with the following url (https://formdump.codeinstitute.net).

 ### Media

-- The photo used on the landing/home page was taken from XXX.
+- The photo used on the landing/home page was taken from (https://simplifaster.com/articles/weightlifting-progressions-tall-long-limbed-athletes/).
 - The icons used for the Pricing tiers and for the social media icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The video used on the Join Us page is from (https://www.pexels.com/video/silhouette-of-friends-doing-high-five-8692158/)